melston/wpfdnc/Readme.md

 - Books.
 As the site doesn't really deal with books, but rather stories, a book for our purposes is simply a set of stories published that are associated together as a series:  Books have the following fields:
   - Chapters - this is the list of stories published in the series.
   - Title - this is the name of the series.
+If there is no real series then the title of the 'book' is the title of the one story the book contains.
-- Chapters which have the following fields:
+- Chapters.
+As implied above, all chapters must be associated with a book.
+If a story (chapter) is really a standalone story then it is part of a book with the same name as the story itself.
+Chapters have the following fields:
   - ChapterName - the title of the story as it was published on the site.
   - Date - the date a story was published on the site